 Dimitris Vardoulakis' Spinoza, the Epicurean: Authority and Utility in Materialism puts forward the bold thesis that there is a dialectic of authority and utility in Spinoza.
 That obedience is situated between authority, between the "Potestas" of kings and God, and utility, the potentia of intellect and bodies.
 It is from this perspective that Vardoulakis presents a reading of Spinoza's Tractatus Theologico-Politicus.
-Despite the title of the book, which suggests a more modest exegetical undertaking, the stakes of this are less a matter of tracing the epicurean dimensions of Spinoza's thought, although that is done, than using those threads to expand the stakes of Spinoza's political thought.
+Despite the title of the book, which suggests a more modest exegetical undertaking, the stakes of this are less a matter of simply tracing the epicurean dimensions of Spinoza's thought (although it does that) than using those threads to expand the stakes of Spinoza's political thought.
 Vardoulakis' book takes on not only other readers of Spinoza, Negri, Deleuze, Althusser, Balibar, and Sharp, but also the central question of Spinoza's thought, why do people fight for their servitude as if it was salvation?

 As Vardoulakis defines it:

 The dialectic of authority and utility, specifically, stages the following conflict: Authority requires obedience whereas the drive to calculate our utility presupposes that we make our own practical judgements.
 Thus, under certain conditions, when authority takes over and suspends our judgements the result is political submission.
 But, also, under different conditions, we may calculate that it is to our utility to let someone else--for instance someone with more knowledge or expertise--calculate our utility on our behalf.
 We can show the same interdependence by starting with utility: it is impossible to conceive of the human in terms of the calculation of utility without admitting that obedience, and hence authority, are necessary in certain circumstances.
 There is no such thing as pure reason in human action.
 There is no human immune to obedience.